BlockPo/BlockPo-to-Tradelayer/README.md

-TradeLayer v0.1.0
+TradeLayer v0.2.0
 ================

-v0.1.0 is the first version of TradeLayer protocol.
+v0.2.0 is the second version of TradeLayer protocol.
 Is based on Omnicore-lite (credits to https://github.com/zathras-crypto) working on top of Litecoin Core (v0.16.3).

 Table of contents
 =================

-- [TradeLayer v0.1.0]
+- [TradeLayer v0.2.0]
 - [Compatibility with Litecoin Core](#compatibility-with-litecoin-core)
 - [Notable changes](#notable-changes)
   - [Contract DEx](#contract-dex)